elibtronic/AOYTK/notes.md

 - TR will look at the CSV output bug and put together prototype of GIT cells
 - Development will go on to the idea of 'branches'.
 FJ, SL, TR, will each create a different branch and work on that

+## Feb 27

+ - SL, widget work and other things.
+Changes are pushed to a new branch, header to that csv, bug about dissappearing file
+ - TR, slides for IIPC, continue work on Topic Modelling

+- Next Steps
+  - Break down the slides etc. Who will demo what?
+  - Further work on